AmbreBouillant/ambrebouillant.github.io/_pages/projects.md

 Evaporation from a confined liquid usually follows a slow diffusive law, the interface receding as the square root of time.
 We found that a single air bubble at the surface of a volatile liquid can speed this up by up to an order of magnitude.
 Schlieren imaging shows why: thermocapillary flows along the bubble funnel the surrounding vapor and eject it as a centimeter-scale plume, short-circuiting the diffusive bottleneck.
 A scaling model linking plume flux to bubble size matches independent mass-loss measurements.
 The result speaks to sea-spray aerosol production and drying in porous media, and naturally raises the question of water.

 <p class="refs">Xue Ma's PhD, with Axel Huerre and Matthieu Roché (MSC).
-The water case is the focus of Clémence Fléchelle's upcoming thesis.
-Submitted, 2026.</p>
+The water case is the focus of Clémence Fléchelle's upcoming thesis.</p>
   </div>
 </div>